leonzhouwei/nginx-file-download/README.md

 #### if you have Docker
 #### {
 ```
-# install the image named 'localhost/nfd' into your local docker repo,
+# install the Docker image named 'localhost/nfd' into your local Docker repo,
-# or you can type in shell docker build -t localhost/nfd .
+# or you can type in shell: docker build -t localhost/nfd
 sh docker_daily_build.sh

 # run the program with default ports assignment
 docker run -d -p 10101:10101 -p 10102:10102 localhost/nfd

-# open your browser, and enter http://127.0.0.1/
-# DONE!
-# Have Fun!
 ```
 #### }